 In this section

-Refugee children and their families are subject to high levels of adversity, both before and after arrival in Australia.
+Refugee and asylum seeker children and their families are subject to high levels of adversity, both before and after arrival in Australia.
 Many have experienced past trauma and/or torture and families have ongoing risk factors for the development of mental health problems.
-It is important to remember mental health issues as well as health and development/education in the assessment of any child/young person from a refugee background.
+Asylum seeker families who arrived in Australia by boat will have experienced immigration detention, and those who arrived after mid 2013 will have experienced prolonged immigration detention.
+Consider mental health issues and trauma as well as health, development and education in the assessment of any child/young person from a refugee or asylum seeker background.
 Other important points are:

-This resource outlines different mental health services for children/young people of a refugee or culturally and linguistically diverse (CALD) background; the majority apply to all children/young people in Victoria.
+This resource outlines different mental health services for refugee, asylum seeker or culturally and linguistically diverse (CALD) background; the majority of these services are relevant to all children/young people in Victoria.
 Contact details are available through the weblinks provided.
-Access to interpreters varies, this information is included, where available.
+Access to interpreters varies, this information is included where available.

 Centre for Multicultural Youth (CMY) undertakes a range of programs, projects and policy initiatives aimed at enhancing the life opportunities of young people from culturally and linguistically diverse backgrounds.
-They provide counseling services through 2 programs (interpreters available):
+They provide a variety of Youth Support Programs (interpreters available), including:

 Services are provided for children and adolescents with serious emotional disturbance, e.g. presenting with: impaired reality testing, hallucinations, depression, suicidal behaviour, hyperactivity, nightmares, fearfulness, bed-wetting, language problems, refusal to attend school and stealing.
 Service types include: